Understanding ABA Therapy Overview

 Pivotal Response Treatment (PRT)

 Pivotal Response Treatment (PRT) is a less structured approach focused on play and everyday activities that are meaningful to the child.
-This therapy capitalizes on the child’s interests and attention to promote learning.
-For example, rather than using traditional rewards like candy, PRT employs natural reinforcers that relate to the target behavior.
-This method helps children connect their actions with desirable outcomes in a more organic manner.
+This therapy capitalizes on the child’s interests and attention to promote learning, helping them connect their actions with desirable outcomes in a more organic manner.

 Key characteristics of PRT include:

-Reinforcement Uses natural rewards related to the behavior
+- Reinforcement: Uses natural rewards related to the behavior instead of traditional rewards, creating a more authentic learning experience.

 PRT encourages social interaction and communication skills, giving children opportunities to practice these skills in a relaxed and enjoyable setting.